MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ms.subservice: extensions
 ms.date: 10/04/2024
 ---
-# Tutorial part 2: Use JavaScript to insert an image in the webpage
+# Sample: Insert an image in the webpage

 The [Part 2 sample: Use JavaScript to insert an image in the webpage](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2) uses JavaScript code to insert the `stars.jpeg` image into the top of the currently opened webpage.
 The extension's pop-up contains a title and an HTML button that's labelled **Display**.
 When you click the **Display** button, JavaScript sends a message from the extension icon's pop-up, and dynamically inserts JavaScript running as content in the browser tab.